Abhi94N/argocd/README.md

       1. k8s yaml files
       2. helm charts
       3. kustomize
-   7. Git repository that is tracked and sy
+   7. Git repository that is tracked and sync
    8. Seperates CI to developers/DevOps and CD to operations/DevOps
       1. CI pipeline(developers/DevOps) - configured by Jenkins or Github Actions
          1. Test